baselinrhq/baselinr/docs/guides/DRIFT_DETECTION.md

 ### How Auto Selection Works

-When `strategy: auto` is enabled, ProfileMesh analyzes each column's historical metrics:
+When `strategy: auto` is enabled, Baselinr analyzes each column's historical metrics:

 1. **Variance Analysis**: Calculates coefficient of variation (CV = std/mean)
    - CV > 0.2 → High variance → Use moving average